johnosbb/NLP/Spacy/README.md

 ## Extracting Clauses from a Sentence

-Due to the richness and variety of the English language extracting clauses from a sentence can be a complex process.
+Cognitive linguistics explores how language is shaped by human cognition and experience, and how linguistic structures emerge from cognitive processes.
+This approach provides insights into how languages evolve in a way that is consistent with cognitive principles.
+It is fascinating how something that seems to have evolved so organically can maintain so many fundamental structures and rules.

+Extracting meaningful information from a sentence with a computer program can be a challenging task due to the richness of the English language and the endless variation in structure and style that result from constant linguistic development.

+To extract basic information from a sentence often requires us to first break it into clauses.
+This can be challenging for Natural Language Processing, but tools like SpaCy do provide many useful elements that can assist us in this process.
+As we will see in this article (and in subsequent articles), the greater difficulty in a rule-based approach is the high degree of variability and irregularity in grammatical structures used in modern languages.

 The process can be accomplished in a number of discrete steps.

 In this exercise we will use the following target sentence: